yokawasa/action-sqlcheck/README.md

 # action-sqlcheck

-GitHub Action that automatically identifies anti-patterns in SQL queries using [sqlcheck](https://github.com/jarulraj/sqlcheck) when PR is requested  and comment on the PR if risks are found in the queries
+GitHub Actions that automatically identifies anti-patterns in SQL queries using [sqlcheck](https://github.com/jarulraj/sqlcheck) when PR is requested  and comment on the PR if risks are found in the queries

 ![](assets/action-sqlcheck-pr-comment.png)